uwolf/ruby_llm/README.md

 chat = RubyLLM.chat
 chat.ask "What's the best way to learn Ruby?"

-# Analyze images
+# Analyze images, audio, documents, and text files
-chat.ask "What's in this image?", with: { image: "ruby_conf.jpg" }
+chat.ask "What's in this image?", with: "ruby_conf.jpg" chat.ask "Describe this meeting", with: "meeting.wav"

-# Analyze audio recordings
+chat.ask "Summarize this document", with: "contract.pdf"
-chat.ask "Describe this meeting", with: { audio: "meeting.wav" }
+chat.ask "Explain this code", with: "app.rb"

-# Analyze documents
+# Multiple files at once - types automatically detected
-chat.ask "Summarize this document", with: { pdf: "contract.pdf" }
+chat.ask "Analyze these files", with: ["diagram.png", "report.pdf", "notes.txt"]

 # Stream responses in real-time
 chat.ask "Tell me a story about a Ruby programmer" do |chunk|